ColinBurner/First-Assignment/README.md

 # Horiseon Social Solution Services HTML and CSS code cleanup with accessability features

 ## What I did to accomplish goals in this project
 I adjusted or "cleaned up" the HTML and CSS code for the Horiseon Social Solution Services webpage in order to simplify it and make future edits easier.
 This marketing agency wanted a codebase that better follows accessibility standards to make their webpage optimized for search engines.
-I used semantic HTML elements to better define the sections of the HTML code.
+I used semantic HTML elements to better define the sections of the HTML code and create a more accessible webpage.
 I used element and class selectors in CSS to group previously ungrouped but same end goal items.

 ## How I accomplished my goals with this project
 This webpage is designed for use on a computer but will function on other platforms.